huggingface/optimum-intel/examples/openvino/text-classification/README.md

     --seed 42
 ```

-On a single V100 GPU, this script should run in ~1.8 hours, and yield accuracy of **92.2%** with ~40% pruned weights in the Transformer blocks. on On AWS EC2 instance (c6i.32xlarge), the sparse-quantized IR with OpenVINO runtime provides 2.5X throughput of model optimized with quantization alone.
+On a single V100 GPU, this script should run in ~1.8 hours, and yield accuracy of **92.2%** with ~40% of the weights of the Transformer blocks pruned.